Haxel59/Osumon/README.md

 Ctrl+Q exit the game and save your encounters in a .txt in the same folder as the game (You can edit it manually if you want to but tbh I don't care)

+# Known issues
+Maybe i'll fix them one day.

+You can catch multiple times the same Pokémon
+You can't delete Pokémon of the "Caught list" without editing the save file The game might crash if you have a VERY high number of Pokémon in the "encounter" list, be sure to relaunch the game sometimes